shruti1512/RWBootcampHomeWork/Week04/README.md

 #### Basic Requirements

 - [x] Fix the crash that appears when the app is opened.
 Add breakpoints and use lldb to see if anything is nil.
 You can also use lldb commands after a crash to view values at the time of the crash.

+  Steps for crash resoluton -

+  1. The code was trying to access house1 which was nil as it was not initilaized.
+Type command 'po house1' in the debug console and it ertuens nil.

+  ​       Fix - Initialize house1 using the memberwise initializer.

+  2. address property of house1 was nil.

+  ​       Fix - Initialize house1 using the memberwise initializer.

+  3. setUpLeftSideUI() was called before the properties for house1 were set and thus the code here was trying to access the properties of a nil object.

+     Fix - Call setUpLeftSideUI() after initializing the house1 structure object.

+  4. property roomLabelLeft was nil as the respective IBOutlet wasn't hooked up in IB.

+     Fix - Connect the property roomLabelLeft in the IB.

 - [x] Fix the bug - If the user adds a second house to compare, none of the labels or images show up.
 Add breakpoints to make sure the correct code is running!

+  Steps for bug fix -

+  The data for house2 details was not visible after adding the item because the properties (titleLabelRight, imageViewRight, priceLabelRight, roomLabelRight) all had alpha 0.0.
+Set the alpha to 1.0.